 Income shifting is the practice of moving unearned income from one taxpayer to another.
 Ideally, it moves to someone in a lower tax bracket so the tax bite taken out of the money isn’t as great.

-The tactic isn’t new.
+This tactic isn’t new.
 Wealthy taxpayers and corporations have been making use of it for years.
 It’s not illegal, although the Internal Revenue Code (IRC) imposes several rules on the practice.
-Not everyone can meet these rules and requirements.
-Understanding them is key to shifting income successfully and without penalty.
+Not everyone can meet these rules and requirements, so understanding them is key to shifting income successfully and without penalty.

 Definition and Examples of Income Shifting

 Income shifting involves redirecting a stream of income, such as from an investment or a business.
 It moves from you to another individual who will not pay a high tax rate on it.
 You’re actually giving them your income, so the practice is most common among family members.

 The top dollar of your income might put you in the highest tax bracket, which is 37%.
 You’re expecting to receive income from an investment at year’s end, or maybe you’re self-employed and having a banner year.
 In any case, you’d have to give 35 cents of every dollar of that money to the IRS because of your tax rate.

 Meanwhile, your elderly mother is in the 12% tax bracket, and she’s unable to make ends meet on her own.
 Income shifting involves transferring that income-producing investment into her name so it’s only taxed at 12 cents on the dollar.
 You normally help her out financially anyway, but you won’t have to share that income with the federal government as well if you use this method of generosity.